MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/03-OpenAI-Create-Resource.md

 <!-- markdownlint-disable MD041 -->

-In this exercise you'll create an Azure OpenAI Service resource and deploy a model using the Azure Portal.
-You'll also update the *.env* file with required data.
+In this exercise you will:

+- Create an Azure OpenAI Service resource.
+- Deploy a model.
+- Update the `.env` file with values from your Azure OpenAI Service resource.

+Perform the following tasks:

 1. Visit the [Azure Portal](https://portal.azure.com) in your browser and sign in.